-Our weekly Blue and White keeps parents informed Newsletter about the School.
-These will come home every Wednesday with the youngest child in each family until attached to School Stream.
+Our weekly Blue and White keeps parents informed about the These will come home every Wednesday with the youngest child in each family.
 Any permission notes etc that need to be returned to school will be printed on COLOURED paper.
 Please return these promptly.
-The Blue and White is available on the schools website and School Stream (when available).
+The Blue and White is available on the schools website.